omiejung01/MyMoviePY/README.md

 # MyMoviePY
-This is for my MoviePY application, Mix 2 Music clips and generate sound wave, Layout 2_01 Fade-in, on progress 02
+This is for my MoviePY application, Mix 2 Music clips and generate sound wave, Layout 2-01 Fade-in - finished, next Faded out

 # Requirements
 Please run this command in PyCharm